Roemke/pebbleraspio/README.md

 On the main screen you see the actual station and the additional information which comes from the internet radio station.
+This information is updated every 5 seconds

-Middle button: Actualize the Information from the internet.
-(This is done automatically every 5 Seconds)
+Middle button: Switch pause / play.

 Upper Button: Switch to station control.